codemagic-ci-cd/codemagic-docs/content/building/encrypting.md

   ```
 After the command has been run, you can paste the string from your clipboard to our encryption tool and then save the encrypted string to an environment variable.

-Once done, you can base64 decode it during build time in your scripts section using the following command:
+Finally, base64 decode it during build time in your scripts section using the following command:

   ```bash
   echo $YOUR_ENVIRONMENT_VARIABLE | base64 --decode > /path/to/decode/to/your_file_name.extension